Is gluten actually bad for you? Should you cut it out of your diet?

 For most of us, gluten itself is neither intrinsically good nor bad, especially when consumed as part of a balanced diet.
 And many foods that contain gluten are actually very good for us.

 However, for a small number, consuming gluten can have serious side effects.
-Coeliac disease, which means you a severe allegry to gluten, affects approximately 1 in 100 people in the UK.
-Sufferers with the lifelong autoimmune condition find that if gluten is consumed, their body will attack itself which means that consuming tiny amounts, even a single breadcrumb, causes damage to the lining of the small intestine and hampers the absorption of nutrients, supressing growth and increasing the risk of anaemia, osteoporosis and certain cancers.
-Symptoms of a gluten allergy typically appear within a few hours of eating and may last for several days.
-They often include weight loss, fatigue, nausea, bloating, pain and mouth ulcers.
-Coeliac disease can be diagnosed with a blood test and also a biopsy via endoscopy.
+Coeliac disease, an autoimmune disease caused by a reaction to gluten, affects approximately 1 in 100 people in the UK.
+Sufferers with the lifelong autoimmune condition find that if gluten is consumed, their body will attack itself which means that consuming tiny amounts, even a single breadcrumb, causes damage to the lining of the small intestine and hampers the absorption of nutrients, suppressing growth and increasing the risk of anaemia, osteoporosis and certain cancers.
+However, the average diagnosis period for coeliac disease is 13 years so it is not something you can diagnose overnight.
+The only way to diagnose coeliac disease is via a blood test and also a biopsy via endoscopy.